Financial support for eligible students includes:

 University of Wales Trinity Saint David offers a wide range of bursaries that provide extra financial support for students.

 - Support with childcare costs

-All bursaries and scholarships are awarded subject to making a successful application through Student Services.
+All bursaries are awarded subject to making a successful application through Student Services.

 See our Scholarships and Bursaries page for more information.